This post is adapted from Dr. Peter Pearson of The Couples Institute, California.

 I am continually moved by the fearlessness of some of the couples I see in my practice who are willing to step outside of their emotional comfort zones to create a different way of relating to each other.
 What they’re doing without realizing it, is doing a series of unnatural acts to calm down.
 These acts build successful relationships.

 One useful exercise I suggest they do with me is to brainstorm a list of effective communication behaviours and attitudes which they believe humans are capable of doing.
 I then ask how often, when there was tension in their families of origin, they actually saw or felt these behaviours.
 I have not had many couples answer that they witnessed their parents effectively communicating when stressed.
 Most of us have not had healthy modelling for dealing with relationship conflicts.
-It’s therefore natural (but not useful) to react to stress according to the biological wiring brought about by millions of years of evolution.
+It’s therefore natural (but not useful) to react to stress according to our biological wiring brought about by millions of years of evolution.

 This means that under stress, effective communication is statistically exceptional.
 It goes out the window.